The-going/evlproject/content/dovetail/altsched.md

-For [specific use cases requiring reliable, ultra-low response times]({{< relref "dovetail/_index.md##dual-kernel-upsides" >}}), we want to enable small autonomous software cores to control common Linux tasks based on their own scheduler infrastructure, decoupled and independently from all other kernel activities.
+For [specific use cases requiring reliable, ultra-low response times]({{< relref "dovetail/_index.md##dual-kernel-upsides" >}}), we want to enable hosted autonomous software cores to control common Linux tasks based on their own scheduler infrastructure, fully decoupled from the host's scheduler, with absolute priority over all other kernel activities.

 This being said, Dovetail also promotes the idea that a *dual kernel* system should keep the functional overlap between the main kernel and